aang81a/my-it-support-portfolio/ABOUT-ME.md

 ---

-I am transitioning into entry-level **IT Support** with a core focus on user support, troubleshooting, efficient workflows, and clear technical documentation.
+I am transitioning into entry-level **IT Support** with a core focus on user support, troubleshooting, efficient workflows and clear technical documentation.

-My background has strengthened my patience, service mindset, and ability to support people in stressful situations.
+My background has strengthened my patience, service mindset and ability to support people in stressful situations.

-What motivates me is the practical side of IT Support: understanding the user’s problem, executing step-by-step root-cause analysis, explaining the solution clearly, and documenting the work so workflows remain efficient and repeatable.
+What motivates me is the practical side of IT Support: understanding the user’s problem, executing step-by-step root-cause analysis, explaining the solution clearly and maintaining comprehensive documentation so workflows remain efficient and repeatable.

 My goal is to make technology accessible and stress-free for everyone in the workplace.

-This portfolio showcases my transition into IT Support through practical projects, troubleshooting logs, and technical guides.
+This portfolio showcases my transition into IT Support through hands-on projects, troubleshooting logs and technical guides.

 ---